Skip to main content

 CMD ["node", "app.js"]

-2. Build the Docker Image
+2. Build the image

 docker build -t docker-repo-practice:1.0 .

-3. Tag the Image
+3. Tag the image for Docker Hub

 docker tag docker-repo-practice:1.0 <your-docker-hub-username>/docker-repo-practice:1.0

-4. Log In to Docker Hub
+4. Log in to Docker Hub

 docker login

-You’ll be prompted to enter your Docker Hub username and password.
+Enter your Docker Hub username and password when prompted.

 docker push <your-docker-hub-username>/docker-repo-practice:1.0

-6. Verify the Image on Docker Hub
+6. Verify on Docker Hub

-7. Run the Image from Docker Hub
+7. Run from the registry

 docker run -p 8080:8080 <your-docker-hub-username>/docker-repo-practice:1.0